 1) A typical life expectancy starting at the typical retirement age of 65-68 would be around 20 years; and

 2) For a while, the treasury discontinued issuing 30-year notes, so that 20-year note is a rate that is likely to be continuously available.

 2. Mortality Table.
 The software has several useful help links around the mortality tables.
-The software selects by default the RP-2000 rate, which is the most commonly used table.
+The software selects by default the most commonly used table.

 3. Calculation Method.
 You can scroll to the bottom of the pension valuation screen, and you will find there a link for an audit trail.
 If you have not done so already, click that link and print out the audit trail for your pension.
 It shows in detail the math behind the pension valuation, and it is very unlikely that a competing valuation firm will be able to provide that to the court.
 The better you can understand this, the more ready you will be on the stand to withstand any challenge.